-Your baby is not opening his mouth wide enough before breastfeeding latch because you are not supporting him properly.
+Your baby is not opening mouth wide/full enough before breastfeeding latch because you are not supporting him properly.

-Before we start, you should determine what is the proper wider latch.
 Or to what extent your breastfed baby should open his mouth.
-To know what is wider latch vs narrow latch, check the next simple picture.
+To know what is wider latch vs. narrow latch, check the next simple picture.

 How to get baby to latch wider for deeper baby latching?